RaspberryPiFoundation/microbit-curriculum/en-GB/fortune-teller/index.md

 You can even make your micro:bit say something like 'Maybe' or 'Ask again' if the answer is 2.
 To get this working, you'll also need to change your code to choose a random number between 0 and 2!

-Tip: You can right-click on an `if` block to dupicate the block and its contents.
+Tip: You can right-click on an `if` block to duplicate the block and its contents.

 ![screenshot](images/fortune-random-2.png)